amirfeqhi/iris-dataset-ml/README.md

 # Iris Dataset Machine Learning Project

 This repository contains a machine learning and deep learning project focused on the Iris dataset.
 The project implements two different methods for classifying Iris flowers: Logistic Regression and Feed Forward Neural Network.
-It serves as a practical exercise to apply machine learning and deep learning concepts learned in your studies.
+It serves as a practical exercise to apply machine learning and deep learning concepts learned in my studies.

 ## Table of Contents